-Each faculty or staff member receiving a salary supplement shall be advised that he/she is receiving the salary supplement with information as to the amount and source of funds and that the salary supplement is provided upon the recommendation of the president of the institution (BoR Minutes, 1957-58, pp. 366-67).
+Each faculty or staff member receiving a salary supplement shall be advised that he or she is receiving the salary supplement with information as to the amount of and source of funds.

-Whenever it is desired to employ a person at any USG institution whose salary is to be paid in whole or in part with funds provided by a person, foundation, organization, or any agency other than a governmental agency, the president of the institution concerned shall recommend to the Board of Regents, through the Chancellor, the employment of the person, with full details of his/her qualifications and the availability of funds for paying his or her salary.
+Whenever it is desired to employ a person at any USG institution whose salary is to be paid in whole or in part with funds provided by a person, foundation, organization, or any agency other than a governmental agency, the President of the institution concerned shall recommend to the Board of Regents, through the Chancellor, the employment of the person, with full details of his or her qualifications and the availability of funds for paying his or her salary.
 More information on Agency Funds can be found in the Business Procedures Manual.